The members of the OSC, in alphabetical order:

 Sharing data, replicability and transparency are of key importance for successfully advancing clinical science.
 I am looking forward to the collaboration with the OSC.

-I am the Medical Director of the University Hospital Munich.
+I am the Deputy Medical Director of the University Hospital Munich.

 Performing basic scientific and clinical studies in the field of schizophrenia research for the last 30 years, I am very interested in replicable findings and an openness for the community to work with our data.
 We have just been able to publish our first paper open-science and hope many more to come.